AmarisAI/incubator-superset/UPDATING.md

   define your authentication scheme by inheriting from Flask App Builder's
-  `from flask_appbuilder.security.sqla.manager import SecurityManager`, you now have to derive Superset's own derivative `superset.security.SupersetSecurityManager`.
+  `from flask_appbuilder.security.sqla.manager import SecurityManager`, you now have to derive Amarisset's own derivative `superset.security.SupersetSecurityManager`.
 This can provide you with more hooks to define your own logic and/or defer permissions to another system as needed.
 For all implementation, you